 Pope Francis is calling for fossil fuels to be replaced ‘without delay’ as he describes the Earth as becoming an ‘immense pile of filth’.
 The much-anticipated encyclical has inflamed climate-change skeptics.

-issued a global plea for a “bold cultural revolution” to correct the "structurally-perverse" economic system of the rich exploiting the poor that is turning the planet into an "immense pile of filth”.
+Pope Francis issued a global plea for a “bold cultural revolution” to correct the "structurally-perverse" economic system of the rich exploiting the poor that is turning the planet into an "immense pile of filth”.

-climate negotiations, Francis called for action to prevent "extraordinary" climate change from destroying the planet and said wealthy countries must bear primary responsibility for creating the problem and for solving it.
+In his highly-anticipated encyclical on the environment on Thursday aimed at spurring action ahead of United Nations climate negotiations, Francis called for action to prevent "extraordinary" climate change from destroying the planet and said wealthy countries must bear primary responsibility for creating the problem and for solving it.

 In a radically-worded letter addressed to every person on the planet, the leader of the world's 1.2 billion Catholics blamed consumer society for the critical situation that “Our Sister, mother Earth" now finds itself in.